utkarshsingx/utkarshreads/content/posts/scroll-before-bed.md

 featured: true
 ---

-You’re not scrolling TikTok at 1:47 a.m. because the videos are good.
+You’re not scrolling Instagram at 1:47 a.m. because the videos are good.
 You’re scrolling because turning off the phone means being left alone with yourself.

 That’s the part nobody says out loud.